justinlewis/covid19-status/README.md

 Setup a simple local Node server to help with localhost cross domain issues.
 1. Setup local NPM HTTP server with 'sudo npm i http-server -g'
 2. CD into root project directory and run 'http-server'

+#### Updating data
+To keep this simple we're hosting on Github Pages and therefore don't have a database or ability to run automatic data updates.
+However, updates can be done manually on a local dev environment easily.
+1. Pull the latest code.
+2. Run the get_it.py (no params needed) file which will update colorado.js with the latest data.
+3. Push the updated data to the repository.
+4. Bam!
+You just helped your community stay up to date!